HKalbasi/zngur/book/src/how_it_compares.md

-# How it compares to other tools?
+# How Zngur compares to other tools

 Zngur is not the only tool in the Rust/C++ interoperability space.
 Its pros and cons relative to other popular tools are described on this page.